MicrosoftDocs/architecture-center/docs/guide/technology-choices/service-for-java-comparison-content.md

 ### Supportability options

-Use the following table to identify potential destinations for your application type.
+Use the following table to identify potential options for your application type.
 AKS and Virtual Machines support all application types, but they require your team to take on more responsibilities.

 |          | Azure Spring Apps | App Service Java SE | App Service Tomcat | App Service JBoss EAP | Azure Container Apps | AKS | Virtual Machines |
 |-------------------------------|----------|----------|----------|----------|----------|----------|----------|